outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - what is the connection between graphs, networks, and interface structures
       - the 'graph' concept of 'common edges' indicates that its useful for depicting 'overlapping shapes' (like cycles, pentagons, etc) by constructing them out of 'core change/structure types' (lines & positions)
       - this is another way to depict 'similarity' than 'physical adjacence on an euclidean graph' or 'number of connections between points in a network', the graph structure using a similarity structure of 'edges in common' as a core component of similarity, and offers another way to depict 'change combinations' as opposed to the network 'multiplication/addition matrix operations', the graph structure using a 'sequential connection and common edge' change combination type
+      - the graph retains meaning of the 'angles' of the edges (it means something if a structure has four or five sides in the graph, it means it takes four or five common sides or steps to create a shape), where the network doesnt ascribe meaning to that info (angles of connections are just for display purposes)

     - ml isnt sentient (or is less sentient) bc it is:
       - dependent on humans